Pippapips/ZenECS/Packages/com.zenecs.core/README.md

 LateFrame (presentation, read-only)
 ```

+### KernelOptions

+Configuration options for the kernel.

+**Type:** `ZenECS.Core.KernelOptions`

+**Properties:**
+- `bool AutoSelectNewWorld` — Automatically select newly created worlds as current
+- `bool StepOnlyCurrentWhenSelected` — Only step the current world when one is selected
+- `Func<WorldId> NewWorldId` — Factory function for generating new world IDs
+- `string AutoNamePrefix` — Prefix for auto-generated world names

 ### World

 **World** is the unified public API that integrates all ECS functionality.
 It represents a single simulation space.

+**Interface:** `ZenECS.Core.IWorld`

+**Key Properties:**
+- `IKernel Kernel` — The kernel that owns this world
+- `WorldId Id` — Stable identity of this world
+- `string Name` — Human-readable name
+- `IReadOnlyCollection<string> Tags` — Tags for discovery and grouping
+- `long FrameCount` — Number of frames processed
+- `long Tick` — World-local simulation tick counter
+- `bool IsPaused` — Whether this world is paused
+- `bool IsDisposing` — Whether this world is disposing

 **Key Features:**
 - **Entities**: Entity creation/destruction, lifecycle management